zoltanctoth/ceu-cloud-class/aws.md

 #### What is an Availability Zones ?

 ** Answer
-AZs consist of one or more discrete data centers, each with redundant power, networking,and connectivity, housed in separate facilities.
+AZs consist of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.

 #### What is an Edge Location?